 To some, neutral colors are bland and boring.
 To others, they like to put their unique touch and personality into a house.
 Painting your daughter’s room bright pink may be cute, but it could turn off potential buyers with sons.
 Being unique is great…if you’re going to be living in the house.
 However, if you’re looking to sell your house fast in the Lowcountry, then you’ll want to keep the colors neutral.
 Allow the new buyers to envision their own personal colors, or to feel like they can move their stuff right in without having to ‘redecorate’ ahead of time.

 Have you read our post: How To Increase Your Home’s Value?
 In it we talk about painting as a way to freshen up and give your home a new look and feel without going overboard.
+A quick tip from local Columbia painting contractor, Fran Fields was to make sure you use paint with a sheen or egg shell finish which will help handle stains and scuffs easier.
+It also will be able easier to clean with a damp rag.

 5. Create Vignettes Around the House